Things to do on Governors Island

 Prepare for extra adventure—this will be an experience for the books!
 The Flywire Zipline, giant Maze and Climbing Challenge walls are perfect attractions for thrill-seekers.
 While kids are zipping away, parents can watch their adventures comfortably on the ground in the new shaded recreation area.
 Don't forget to pick up a snack at the refreshment station during the wait!

 Fore!
-Visitors big and small can practice their putts this summer at a brand-new mini golf course.
-The 18-hole attraction—in the backdrop of gorgeous NYC scenery—opened to players on June 23.
+Visitors big and small can practice their putts at a new nautical-themed mini golf course.
+The 18-hole attraction—in the backdrop of gorgeous NYC scenery—opened to players in June 2018.
 Kids and adults will aim for a hole-in-one while their golf ball travels around a blue whale, mini lighthouse and other adorable features on the course.
 Tickets are $7 per person or $25 for a group of four.